wpheka/wc-search-orders-by-product/README.md

 # WC-Search-Orders-By-Product
-Search woocommerce orders by product name.
+Search woocommerce orders by product name and type.